andrebrogard/katacoda-scenarios/datadog-tutorial/step4.md

 ### How does a tracer work?

 The tracer will generate rich logs from the express and mongoDB package.
-It will then send those to the DataDog Agent that we created and made available in the previous step.
-The DataDog Agent will process and forward these logs to the DataDog website, and they will become available to you through their platform.
+It will then send those to the DataDog agent that we created and made available in the previous step.
+The DataDog agent will process and forward these logs to the DataDog website, and they will become available to you through their platform.

 ### Tracer installation